 Over the last seven weeks expert Tom King has shared detailed information on SAP activity types .
 This blog post provides a recap and link to each post in the series.

-Tip 100 from 100 Things You Should Know About Controlling with SAP (2nd Edition) by John Jordan:
+Tip 100 from 100 Things You Should Know About Controlling with SAP (2nd Ed) by John Jordan:

 You can reference SAP Note 552486 for answers to frequently asked questions about Product Cost Controlling (CO-PC).
 Process orders provide you with extra functionality, such as phases and process instructions for process industries.

 The Online Service System (OSS) contains a database of useful information and advice on fixes for SAP system issues, consulting notes, and frequently asked questions.
 OSS Note 552486 contains advice on 14 SAP Controlling frequently asked questions.
 In this tip, we'll discuss how to access OSS Note 552486 adn we'll go over the note's first couple of questions and answers.

 Activity type posting with category 5 (Target=actual allocation) works similarly to the category 2 activity type, but does not require an indirect activity allocation cycle in order to post the activity.